The Revelation of Jesus Christ, chapter 12, the central chapter in the book: A vision of the Serpent, the second Eve and the second Adam.

 As an individual, the woman is Mary, who bore the child Jesus, the only begotten (monogenos, John 1:14) son of God and the second Adam (I Cor 15:22, 45).
 No other angel was ever begotten by God (Heb 1:5), i.e. through union with a human mother.
 He was the offspring promised from the beginning (Gen 3:15) and promised again to Abraham (Gal 3:19), David (2 Sam 7:12) and Isaiah (Isa 6:13).
 He was both ‘Son of God’ and ‘Son of Man’.

-Until the coming of the one who will shepherd all the nations with a rod of iron (Ps 2), Earth will continue to be a battleground.
+The king as shepherd of his people was a common trope in the Ancient Near East.
+Until the coming of the king who will shepherd all the nations with a rod of iron (Ps 2), Earth will continue to be a battleground.
 The battle is cosmic, focused on questions of ownership: who owns the Earth, and who owns our souls.
 One day, not far off, kings will gather for battle at Har Megiddo, 30 km SE of Haifa, in the hope of preventing Christ from returning to Zion and ruling over the nations.
 But God holds their plans in derision.
 He has already made it known that the one appointed will dash them in pieces like a potter’s vessel.
 He has already said to his Son, “Sit at my right hand, until I make your enemies your footstool” (Ps 110).

-Before the return of Christ the Devil himself is thrown out of heaven.
+The Devil himself is thrown out of heaven.
 For with the spread of evil on the earth, heaven too was corrupted (Eph 6:12).
 The angels were God’s sons (Gen 6:2, Ps 82).
 Those that copulated with women before the Flood-Cataclysm were cast into the abyss under the earth (II Pet 2:4, Jude 6).
-However, Satan was not among them, continued to have access to the Father, and was free to accuse in his presence those on earth who seemed righteous (Job 1:6).
-God had limited his own power so that Satan and the other angels who received worship in the new world could only be expelled from heaven if they were defeated by fellow angels, and their power to do that depended, firstly, on the victory of God’s firstborn over Satan on the cross (Luke 10:18), and secondly, on the willingness of his followers to bear witness to him, even at the cost of their own lives.
+However, Satan was not among them and continued to have access to the Father, free to accuse before him those on earth who seemed righteous (Job 1:6).
+God had limited his own power so that Satan and the other angels who received worship in the new world could only be expelled from heaven if they were defeated by fellow angels, and their power to do that depended, firstly, on the victory of God’s firstborn over Satan on the cross (Luke 10:18), and secondly, on the willingness of his followers to bear witness to him, even at the cost of their lives.